TERMS OF TRADE

 (b) indemnify, and upon demand reimburse, FE for all expenses incurred in registering a financing statement or financing change statement on the Personal Property Securities Register or releasing any Materials charged thereby;

-(c) not register, or permit to be registered, a financing statement or a financing change statement in relation to the Materials and/or collateral (account) in favour of a third party without the prior written consent of FE; and
+(c) not register, or permit to be registered, a financing statement or a financing change statement in relation to the Materials or the proceeds of such Materials in favour of a third party without the prior written consent of FE; and

 (d) immediately advise FE of any material change in its business practices of selling Materials which would result in a change in the nature of proceeds derived from such sales.